Yongxuanzhang/pipeline/docs/trusted-resources.md

 `hashAlgorithm` is the algorithm for the public key, by default is `sha256`.
 It also supports `SHA224`, `SHA384`, `SHA512`.

+`mode` controls whether a failing policy will fail the taskrun/pipelinerun, or only log the a warning
+ * enforce (default) - fail the taskrun/pipelinerun if verification fails
+ * warn - don't fail the taskrun/pipelinerun if verification fails but log a warning

 #### Migrate Config key at configmap to VerificationPolicy
 **Note:** key configuration in configmap is deprecated,